fzaiter/Maze-Solver/README.md

 # Maze-Solver
 Evaluation of a new multi-agent approach on maze problems based on the Q-learning algorithm

+*SUBMITTED AS PART OF THE REQUIREMENTS FOR
+THE AWARD OF THE DEGREE IN COMPUTING AND
+INFORMATION SYSTEMS OF THE UNIVERSITY OF LONDON*

 ## Abstract

 The maze-solving problem consists of a system of paths on which,